johnzhang320/spring-boot-kafka-json-stream/README.md

          private String category;
      }
 ### Domains Crawler Service
-   We use Spring Webflux client to access https://api.domainsdb.info/v1/domains/search?domain=companyname(note this website may be temporaryly unavailable return 503 error code), in order to increase the POJO Domain object one to many structure we add simulated data to SubDomain list
+   We use Spring Webflux client to access https://api.domainsdb.info/v1/domains/search?domain=companyname (note this website may be temporaryly unavailable return 503 error code), in order to increase the POJO Domain object one to many structure we add simulated data to SubDomain list
          @Service